MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score-whats-coming.md

 These these changes may be coming to your Microsoft Secure Score soon, depending on your license.
 To learn about recent changes, see [What's new in Microsoft Secure Score?](microsoft-secure-score-whats-new.md)

-- Changing the maximum score from 7 to 8 for the Azure ATP improvement action called "Enable policy to block legacy authentication"
+- Changing the maximum score from 7 to 8 for the Azure Active Directory improvement action called "Enable policy to block legacy authentication"

 ## Related resources